-If your gray hair is brassy or starting to turn yellow, you may need a purple shampoo.
-Here is everything you need to know about finding the best natural shampoo for gray hair (blondes too!).
+Is your gray hair yellow or brassy?
+You need purple shampoo.
+Here is everything you need to know about finding the best natural purple shampoo for gray and silver (and blonde!) hair, plus my top purple shampoo picks too!

 Confession.
 The first couple of years I grew out my hair gray, I was convinced my experience transcended purple shampoo.
 Actually, it was more like I was running an offense for the “just use regular shampoo” team.
 I was fine rotating through my roster of favorite clean beauty shampoos.
 They were cleaning my hair per usual and everything was fine.
 Until it wasn’t.